JohnBra/sass-responsive-mixins/README.md

-# sass-responsive-partial
+# sass-responsive-mixins

-SASS media query mixins, packed in a partial
+This is a simple collection of mixins with variable breakpoints for media queries, optimally packed in a sass partial imported into your Stylesheets.

+## Why?

+Readable code-structure.
+Easily changeable breakpoints.

+## Code